jcu-eresearch/matrix-helpers/docs/site-setup.md

       is **critically** important to ensure the correct metadata schemas are applied to all future content in this site.
 If you miss this point, you'll have to manually fix this later.

+   1. Confirm `Summary Card` > `Cascade` is **checked**.
+This is important to ensure content is configured correctly and the Summary Cards content container can be used within the site.

    1. Click `Commit`.